 As shown in our prior study, all-forms of digital-online advertising, plus FSI promotional ads, are the big winners for Black Friday campaigns.
 Online video ads, in particular, stand out as the top performer.

-All of this tells us that Black Friday ads are very effective for drawing customers in or driving traffic; but not necessarily more effective in getting individual consumers to buy more stuff.
+All of this tells us that Black Friday ads are very effective for drawing customers in or driving traffic; but not necessarily more effective in getting individual consumers to buy more stuff or raise ROI or ROAS.

 Black-Friday advertising usually starts in October, even though most of it occurs in November.
 As shown in the chart below, advertising effectiveness grows as the time gets closer to Black Friday and Thanksgiving.
 Likewise, ads closer to this date also generate more interest and also more positive purchase-intent on the part of consumers.
 The best and most impactful ads tend to occur just one week before Thanksgiving.